Kcor555/add-customizer/README.md

 # add-customizer
-Adds a customizer link in the admin area
+Adds the customizer link in the admin appearance menu